limehouselabs/led-screens/content/docs/tiles/dmg1083/novastar-notes.md

 * It mostly works when NovaLCT is configured for 24-group hub mode, except now the `E` address line is getting data instead of address, which results in mostly-blank sections of the screen with ghosting.
 (Verified with logic analyser.
 Disconnecting `E` removes the ghosting.)
 * The software was generating a configuration with 1:10 scan rate, when I think this should be 1:20 -- 6400 pixels total divided by 320 column drivers (20 chips with 16 channels each).
 * NovaLCT reports a different model of receiver card for some reason -- maybe this is an issue?
+* Occasionally the screen fades out in a rather pleasing way when driven brightly.
+I suspect/hope this is due to voltage drop and I need to construct some better power cables.

 It's possible there is some receiver card incompatibility here.
 I've ordered an MRV432 to see if I have more luck with that one.
 At least we know the screen works in principle.